Also Credited As:Rachel Anne McAdams

 Back on the big screen, McAdams was on the hunt for imaginative scripts with challenging characters and her search paid off with "The Notebook" (2004), a star-crossed period romance between a spunky Southern debutante and a poor but charming small town man (Ryan Gosling).
 An effectively sentimental and emotional film, "The Notebook" proved to be McAdams' breakout performance - the actress popped off the screen in nearly every scene she was in, running the full spectrum of emotion, and embodying a mature, classic Hollywood star quality that made directors take notice.
 And much to the delight of romantics everywhere, she and co-star Gosling paired up in real-life, enjoying a promising future as one of young Hollywood's hippest and most private young couples until their breakup in 2007.

-Hot on the heels of several hits and being proclaimed "America's Sweetheart," McAdams followed up with the Owen Wilson-Vince Vaughn smash comedy "Wedding Crashers" (2005), adding sparkle and verve to what might have otherwise been a thankless role as the woman who finally snares the inveterate wedding invader Wilson's heart.
+Hot on the heels of several hits and being proclaimed "America's Sweetheart," McAdams followed up with the Owen Wilson/Vince Vaughn smash comedy "Wedding Crashers" (2005), adding sparkle and verve to what might have otherwise been a thankless role as the woman who finally snares an inveterate wedding invader's heart.
 On a roll, she then took center stage in the Wes Craven thriller "Red Eye" (2005), playing a resourceful hotel employee who finds herself trapped on an airline flight with a menacing stranger (Cillian Murphy) who terrorizes her to switch the room of a political guest at her hotel in exchange for her father's life.
 Again McAdams demonstrated a strong onscreen magnetism and proved she could create a believable, relatable character in the midst of the most high-concept situation.

 She next joined the ensemble cast of "The Family Stone" (2005), a smart dramedy about the eldest son (Dermot Mulroney) of a bohemian family who brings his controlling New York girlfriend (Sarah Jessica Parker) home for the holidays.
 The ensuing battle of conflicting attitudes mixed with awkwardness and hostility causes relationships to split and secrets to be revealed.
 In McAdams' next feature, the neo-Noir "Married Life" (2007) she had the opportunity to test her comparisons to Golden Age leading ladies like Kim Novak by playing a 1940s-era dame involved in a murderous affair.
 Following that film, McAdams had a banner year in 2009 with three major releases.
 The year started with "State of Play," a political thriller in which she played a reporter who helps a colleague (Russell Crowe) uncover a murder tied to a U.S. congressman (Ben Affleck).
-She next took a romantic lead opposite Eric Bana in the dramatic fantasy, "The Time Traveler's Wife" (2009) and rounded out the productive year with "Sherlock Holmes" (2009), playing femme fatale and love interest to the famous detective (Robert Downey, Jr.).
+She next took a romantic lead opposite Eric Bana in the dramatic fantasy "The Time Traveler's Wife" (2009) and rounded out her productive year with "Sherlock Holmes" (2009), playing femme fatale and love interest to the famous detective (Robert Downey, Jr.).